 Change the chapter 10.32.1 P41L26 as follows:

 The use and support of the procedures and associated IEs in this subclause are optional.
 An RCM is a data frame conveying the either an Advanced Ranging Control IE (ARC IE) described in 10.31.9.1 or an Application Control IE (AC IE) carrying a Ranging Control field (as described 10.39.6.1) or both.
-The RCM can be used to convey ranging parameters to control and configure aspects of the ranging procedure(s) such as the timeslot structure shown in Figure 10-220, the ranging methods specified in 10.28.1.2, and the STS packet configuration as specified in 16.2. are conveyed at the same time, the parameter values in both IE jointly configure the HRP-EMDEV while those of the ARC IE are for ERDEV.
+The RCM can be used to convey ranging parameters to control and configure aspects of the ranging procedure(s) such as the timeslot structure shown in Figure 10-220, the ranging methods specified in 10.28.1.2, and the STS packet configuration as specified in 16.2.
+If multiple IEs having duplicate parameter fields (e.g. ARC IE and AC IE) are conveyed at the same time, the parameter values in those IE jointly configure the controlees.
+In case of ARC IE and AC IE, the duplicate parameter fieldsare Block Duration, Round Duration, Slot Duration, Session ID and the value shall be the same so to avoid confusion of controlee.
 In dense multi-mode ranging scenarios, a device may receive multiple copies of the same RCMs from several nodes in a single ranging round.

 Comment Indices in 15-24-0371-01-04ab-consolidated-comments-draft-1.0: